telekom-mms/cmcc-operator/docs/custom-resource.md

 a site segment being mapped from the beginning of the URI, as is done with the OnlyLang ingress generator.

 The default list of handler prefix regular expressions ("resource", "service-sitemap-.*", "static") handles the mappings required for standard Blueprint handlers.
-If you add your own handlers, you need to add their URI prefixes to the list.
+If you add your own handlers, you need to add their URI prefixes to the list `with.handlerPrefixes`.
 You can be as specific as necessary; for example, if you define a handler with `@Get("/foo/bar/baz")` in the CAE  application, you can add "foo/bar/baz" for just this one handler, or you can handle multiple paths that share a common prefix by using "foo".

+The value for `with.handlerPrefixes` replaces the default.

 ### Ingress Annotations